 - Mr. Confused -

-Sounds as if your girlfriend is sending you signals about how she likes to be touched, but the signals are not clear to you.
-Being physically intimate with someone is one example of a way people communicate, similar to how conversation is communication.
-People communicate with one another in many ways — in this case, your girlfriend is using body language to tell you something, and you are trying to interpret and translate, or figure out, how to respond.
+Your inclination is on point —stop trying to touch her breasts every time you two make out; that is, until she tells or directs you otherwise.
+Your girlfriend is sending you signals about how she likes to be touched; although non-verbal, it seems clear that touching her breasts (under her shirt) is off-limits.
+People communicate with one another in many ways — in this case, your girlfriend is using body language to tell you something, and you are trying to interpret and translate, or figure out how to respond.

-Right now, she seems to be the only one who knows why she does not want you to touch her under her shirt.
-She may have one reason; she may have several reasons.
+She may give you a reason why she doesn’t want to be touched on her breasts or she might not.
+Either way, opening the door for conversation is a great start.
 Maybe it's too early on in the relationship and she has not yet established a comfort level that will allow her to enjoy the feel of your touch; maybe it feels unpleasant to her when someone touches her bare breasts; maybe she's self-conscious about that part of her body; maybe she has not had any or much experience being physically intimate with another; or, maybe it's all or none of these reasons.

 The problem with non-verbal communication is that it can be misinterpreted.
-Maybe you can make an agreement that the next time you are intimate together, you use words to be sure that you are doing what she wants, or that she is okay with taking it to the next level.
-Verbally ask to touch her breasts, and if she says "no," then don't try it, and continue the conversation at another time about why she's uncomfortable.
-You can also ask that she ask you the same thing about how you want her to touch you.
+Maybe you can make an agreement that the next time you are intimate together that you will use words to be sure that you are doing what she wants, or that she is okay with taking it to the next level.
+You can also request that she asks you the same about how you want her to touch you.